Skin-toned Fabrics

 I mostly source my skin-toned solids from the Kona Cottons (solids) collection.
 'Tilda' also has some lovely skin toned solids.

-Thrifty Backing Fabric!
+Thrifty Backing Fabric & quilting

 I thoroughly recommend finger-pressing your seams before you press them with your iron.

-When you use your fingers to press a seam, you can get right to the edges, completely opening the seam.
+When you use your fingers (and fingernails) to press a seam, you can get right to the edges, completely opening the seam.
 The heat doesn't distort the fabric, and you don't burn your fingers on the tip of the iron.

 Sewmadic Wool Pressing Mats